 03 of 07

 If you see your horse scratching the base of its tail on a tree or fence post, suspect pinworms.
 Pinworms live in the large intestine and lay their eggs around the anus.
 Horse pinworms are not the same as human pinworms, so no need to worry about you or other pets becoming infected.
 Considered the most benign of the equine intestinal parasites, pinworms are easily treated with routine deworming products.
 The most harm they do is the resultant bald tail from the horse scratching.

 04 of 07

 05 of 07

 Tapeworms, as they're name suggests, are flat, segmented, tape-like parasites.
 They are pale yellowish white in color.
 The end-most segments of the worms are filled with eggs.
 When the horse passes manure, the egg-filled segments are dropped into the pasture.
 These eggs are then consumed by a mite—which can then be eaten by a horse as it grazes.
 Tapeworms generally aren't as dangerous to a horse's overall health as roundworms or strongyles can be.
 However, in large numbers, tapeworms still rob nutrients from the horse.
 Tapeworms are treated with a specific type of dewormer called praziquantel.
 Not all over-the-counter dewormers contain this drug, so it's best to consult your vet if you suspect tapeworms.

 06 of 07

 07 of 07

 Their names suggest these are small threadlike worms about 5/16 of an inch long.
 Threadworms enter the horse either by ingestion or by penetrating the skin.
 These worms are mostly a problem only in young foals.
 Owners of pregnant mares may consider treating the mare for threadworms before she foals.
 Threadworms may be passed from mare to foal through the mare's milk.
 The worms can cause damage to the horse's lung tissue, the lining of the digestive system and cause skin irritation.
-Foals with severe infestation may suffer from poor condition, colic, and diarrhea.
+Foals with severe infestation may suffer from diarrhea, which may not respond to treatment, and dehydration.
 As the foal ages, it develops natural immunity to this parasite, which is rarely a health issue in older horses.